zhaoxin94/awesome-domain-adaptation/README.md

 # awsome-domain-adaptation

-collecting awsome things about domian adaptation,including papers,code etc.
+This repo is a collection of AWESOME things about domian adaptation,including papers,code etc.Feel free to star and fork.